jose-perth/MechaCar_Statistical_Analysis/README.md

 ### Purpose

-Module 15.
+Use R and statistical analysis to review the production data and provide insights for the manufacturing team at AutoRUs.

 ## Results

 The following files are part of the challenge.

-[MechaCarChallenge.R](MechaCarChallenge.R) - R Script with linear regression analysis.
+- [MechaCarChallenge.R](MechaCarChallenge.R) - R Script with linear regression analysis.
-[/resources folder](/resources) - holds data available for analysis
+- [/resources folder](/resources) - holds data available for analysis

 ### Deliverable 1.
 Linear Regression to Predict MPG